Reductionism Vs. Holism: What They Mean And Which Is Better For Your Bones And Your Health?

 Value your whole self.
 Give your bones what they need to rejuvenate by consuming a pH-balanced diet.
 Help your bones to grow strong in all the right places through simple and specific weight bearing exercises.
 Make simple changes to your lifestyle to help you live the bone-healthy life you want.

-The Save Our Bones Program approaches bone health from all of these angles; a multi-prong approach that activates the systems your body already have in place to keep your bones young while valuing and caring for the whole you.
+The Osteoporosis Reversal Program approaches bone health from all of these angles; a multi-prong approach that activates the systems your body already have in place to keep your bones young while valuing and caring for the whole you.

 Stop Worrying About Your Bone Loss